CCPA and CPRA Privacy Notices

 - Notice on collection

-- Notice on the right to opt-out of the sales of personal information
+- Notice on the right to opt-out of the sales or sharing of personal information

 - Notice on financial incentives